engrpanda/Arduino-Bluetooth-Controller/README.md

 # Arduino-Bluetooth-Controller
-for HC 05 , HC 06 & HM10
+# For HC 05 , HC 06 & HM10

 This app makes you control your Arduino project using your mobile phone thru bluetooth(HC-06 & HM10).

-Compatible with android from 4.4.4 (API19) to android 9(API28).
+# Compatible with android from 4.4.4 (API19) to android 9(API28).
-//This app is under beta test. any bugs or error can be reported or send to my email. (engrpandaece@gmail.com)
+This app is under beta test. any bugs or error can be reported or send to my email. (engrpandaece@gmail.com)